demo4echo/EchoPrime/README.md

-# EchoPrime - Top Level Module
+# EchoPrime
+_The top level module of the project/product._

-## The modules/repositories of the project are:
+## The modules/repositories of the project/product are:
 - **echobe**: A µs representing a backend app (e.g. one that would connect to a data store)
 - **echofe**: A µs representing a frontend app (e.g. one that would be exposed outside the K8S cluster)
 - **EchoCommon**: The shared module of the project (“product”) with all Jenkins/Gradle shared logic